Creating an Enduring Power of Attorney

 - you trust to make decisions for you

-- is willing and able to take on the responsibility of being an attorney
+- is willing and able to take on the responsibility of being an attorney.

-- is over 20 years old
+- be at least 20 years old

 You can: